 In 2013, HD launched a new publication series, the Oslo Forum Papers.
 These aim to provide in-depth analysis and stimulate ‘out of the box’ thinking on cutting-edge themes in peacemaking.
 Previous editions have focused on:

-Background papers are prepared prior to Oslo Forum retreats to provide general background, and to guide and inform discussions at the Oslo Forum.
+Background papers are prepared prior to Oslo Forum retreats to guide and inform discussions at the event.
 They aim to sensitise participants to current debates and innovative ideas.
 Background papers can be accessed on the Oslo Forum official website.

 Oslo Forum publications do not represent the positions of the Royal Norwegian Ministry of Foreign Affairs or the Centre for Humanitarian Dialogue.